qodesmith/datepicker/README.md

 | `currentYear` | The current year.
 E.x. `2099` |
 | `dateSelected` | The value of the selected date.
 This will be `undefined` if no date has been selected yet. |
 | `el` | The element datepicker is relatively positioned against. |

+## Sizing The Calendar

+Styles for the calendar are compiled down to CSS from the `datepicker.less` file with `gulp`.
+All the sizes for the various portions of the calendar are relative to a single value at the top of that file: `@width: 250px;`.
+To resize the calendar, simply rebuild `datepicker.css` by doing the following:

+1. Open `datepicker.less`
+2. Change the `@width` variable to whatever value you want (try `350px`) and save.
+3. From the command line run `gulp less`.